RubingLi123/rubingli123.github.io/teaching.md

 Prior teaching experiences:
-- Instructor, Information Technology in Business and Society (Undergrad), 2024 Summer, New York University *Student Rating: 5.0/5.0*
+- Instructor, Information Technology in Business and Society (Undergrad), 2024 Summer, New York University (*Student Rating: 5.0/5.0*)
 <span class="abstract-link" onclick="toggleAbstract('abstract1', this)">
     <span class="triangle">▼</span> Student Reviews
 </span>
 <div id="abstract1" class="abstract-content">
-   "thank you for wanting us to do our best/thrive."
+  <p>"Thank you for wanting us to do our best/thrive."</p>
-   "This class was really great, I enjoyed the material and classwork."
+  <p>"This class was really great, I enjoyed the material and classwork."</p>
-   "instructor is very helpful in connecting students to outside resources, very flexible on course materials, very nice person and the course was articulated very well."
+  <p>"Instructor is very helpful in connecting students to outside resources, very flexible on course materials, very nice person and the course was articulated very well."</p>
-   "nice professor, quick email replies, good flexible course materials, very nice experience."
+  <p>"Nice professor, quick email replies, good flexible course materials, very nice experience."</p>
-   "Truly enjoyed taking this course and Rubing was amazing at making sure that we understood everything.
-The flexibility the course offered especially within the course project was great for being able to add our own touch to the course."
+  <p>"Truly enjoyed taking this course and Rubing was amazing at making sure that we understood everything.
+The flexibility the course offered especially within the course project was great for being able to add our own touch to the course."</p>
-   "I thoroughly enjoyed taking the class and would definitely recommend it to those who are interested in the topic.
+  <p>"I thoroughly enjoyed taking the class and would definitely recommend it to those who are interested in the topic.
 Professor Rubing Li was amazing at explaining very complex topics, and I learned so much in a short amount of time, as the class was an accelerated summer course.
-I hope to continue learning more about the topics we discussed and continue to progress in my academics in topics regarding AI."
+I hope to continue learning more about the topics we discussed and continue to progress in my academics in topics regarding AI."</p>
-   "Quite Encouraging and helpful, patient with the students."
+  <p>"Quite encouraging and helpful, patient with the students."</p>
 </div>
 - Teaching Fellow, Network Analytics (MBA), 2023, 2024, New York University
 - Teaching Fellow, Platform Strategy in Fintech (MBA), 2023, 2024, New York University